DoctorWkt/acwj/31_Struct_Declarations/Readme.md

 enough now that we have composite types: the P_STRUCT integer value tells us that something is a struct, not which one.

-So many functions now receive an `int type` argument and also a `struct symtable *ctype` argument.
+Therefore, many functions now receive an `int type` argument and also a `struct symtable *ctype` argument.
 When `type` is P_STRUCT, `ctype` points at the node which defines this particular struct type.